nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 - `description`
 - `comment`

-- SHALL NOT amend an appointment with a status of `cancelled`

   {% include note.html content="For providers who only support the mandatory `description` element and not the `comment` element.
 If a `comment` is received as part of the amendment the provider SHOULD append the content of the comment to the description within the appointment so that the additional information is not lost." %}